Sandra A. Billinger, PT, Ph.D., FAHA

 KU Department of Physical Therapy and Rehabilitation Science

-Billinger earned a Bachelor of Science in physical education with a minor in gerontology from Fort Hays State University in Hays, Kan., in 2002.
-She received her Master of Science in physical therapy in 2004 and her PhD in Rehabilitation Science in 2008 from the University of Kansas.
-Billinger continues her work at the KU Medical Center as faculty member in the Department of Physical Therapy and Rehabilitation Science.
+Billinger earned a bachelor's degree in physical education with a minor in gerontology from Fort Hays State University in Hays, Kansas in 2002.
+She received her master's degree in physical therapy in 2004 and her doctorate in rehabilitation science in 2008 from the University of Kansas.